lyliali/snakes-ladders/readme.md

 * Add WASD / arrow keyboard controls to roll and hover over tiles
 * Animate the roll feature by highlighting each tile that is passed over between the player's current position to their final position
 * Add sound effects
+* Add some kind of time-out that corresponds to the average player's attention span, so that instead of getting bored and never finishing the game, the page redirects them to the final YouTube video right *before* they get bored

 **Extension**